Dynamical Casimir effect in curved spacetime: Example: an oscillating boundary in the presence of a massive body

-\prlsection{Example: an oscillating boundary in the presence of a massive body}We now consider a scenario where, in the presence of a stationary, spherically symmetric, massive body, one boundary is fixed while the other oscillates in the direction radial to the body.
+We now consider a scenario where, in the presence of a stationary, spherically symmetric, massive body, one boundary is fixed while the other oscillates in the direction radial to the body.
 This can be used to model an experiment on the surface of the Earth, ignoring the Earth's rotation.
 The DCE due to boundary oscillation in flat spacetime is a well-studied problem, e.g.~\cite{dodonov1995photon,lambrecht1996motion,ji1997production}, and indeed the oscillating-boundary scenario was used to observe the DCE experimentally~\cite{wilson2011observation}.
 There, one finds a resonance in the creation of particles when the boundary oscillates at the sum-frequency of two modes.
-This resonance has been examined in a weak gravitational field using a short-time approximation~\cite{celeri2009action}.
-Here, we use our novel method to find simple expressions for the $\beta_{mn}$ coefficients, revealing a second particle-creation resonance due to the spacetime curvature.
+This resonance has been examined theoretically in a weak gravitational field using a short-time approximation~\cite{celeri2009action}.
+Here, we use our novel method to find simple expressions for the $\beta_{mn}$ coefficients, revealing further resonances due to the spacetime curvature.